saltyorg/docs/docs/saltbox/basics/basics.md

 ### Fast Deployment

-- Have a system running in minutes with minimal input (a full server setup from scratch within minutes - see example [here](https://ci.appveyor.com/project/desimaniac/saltbox?fullLog=true)).
-TODO FIX THIS LINK
+- Have a system running in minutes with minimal input (a full server setup from scratch within minutes.

 ### Docker-Based Applications